-For security, we use a variant of the standard notion of semantic security, where the adversary is challenged to decide whether we are using an instance of the cryptosystem, or simply a random permutation.
+For security, we lean agains the standard notion of semantic security, where the adversary is challenged to decide whether we are using an instance of the cryptosystem, or simply a random permutation.
 Obviously, it can be easy to distinguish any homomorphism from a permutation, so we need to change the game slightly.
-We assume that we have access to a black box that can efficiently compute any mapping $\epsilon$ into C such that there exists another mapping $\delta : C \to \mathcal{P}$ such that $\delta \circ \epsilon$ acts as the identity on $\mathcal{P}$ .
-For instance, in the first setting above, $\epsilon$ would be any automorphism on $\mathcal{P}$ .
+We assume that we have access to a black box that can efficiently compute any mapping ε into C such that there exists another mapping $\delta : C \to \mathcal{P}$ such that $\delta \circ \epsilon$ acts as the identity on \mathcal{P} .
+For instance, in the first setting above, ε would be any automorphism on \mathcal{P} .
 Essentially, the black box should be able to compute everything that could have been an encryption, whereas the scheme is limited to the automorphisms indexed by the keys.

 Definition 1.
-We say that a symmetric fully homomorphic scheme of Type 1 or 2 is secure if a polynomial time algorithm is unable to distinguish an encryption from a random automorphism.
+We say that a symmetric fully homomorphic scheme of Type 1 or 2 is insecure if a polynomial time algorithm can distinguish an encryption from a random automorphism.
 Furthermore, any automorphism used for encryption must be hard to invert.